The Best White Gloss Paint

 You have the traditional oil-based gloss, which turns yellow over time.
 Water-based gloss, which stays white forever, but generally leaves a substandard finish.
 Then hybrid gloss, which is a compromise between oil and water.

 But let’s not get too bogged down with the science of paint.
-All I want to do in this blog, is talk about what I think are the three best white gloss products on the market.
+All I want to do in this blog, is talk about what I think are the three best white gloss paint products on the market.
 I can only go off my personal experience, so I apologise if your favourite isn’t on the list.
 However, I am a massive product geek, so I have tried a large proportion of the gloss paints that are available.
+I stand by the recommendations on this list.

 Crown Next Generation Gloss

 OK, I know I said oil-based gloss turns yellow over time, and it does.
-But Crown Next Generation takes an awful long time to discolour.
+But Crown Next Generation seems to take years before it starts to discolour.
 Available online, or any Crown Decorating Centre.

 Unfortunately, Crown Next Generation gloss does not come in “brilliant” white, but it is available in standard white, which is very crisp and clean.
 The beauty of using this gloss is the sheen level and overall finish, which are second to none.
 It lays off well and you’re left with no brush marks.

-That said, Crown Next Generation is still one of the three very best white gloss paints available in my opinion.
+That said, Crown Next Generation is still one of the best white gloss paints available in my opinion, and a lot of people still prefer an oil-based finish.

 Teknos Futura Aqua 90

 Futura 90 is a newly developed product from Teknos.
-This is a hybrid paint, so it retains some of the qualities of oil-based, even though it is mostly water-based.
+This is a hybrid paint, so it retains some of the qualities of oil-based gloss, even though it is mostly water-based.

 Available online in white and many tinted colours.
 You need to use the Teknos Futura primer when using Futura 90 to maintain good levels of adhesion.
 I have used a lot of products in my years as a decorator and I can categorically say that this is by far the best gloss paint you’re ever likely to come across.